rboz1/rboz1/README.md

 - 👋 Hi, I’m Rachel
 - 👀 I’m a Bioinformatics Master’s student with a background in the wet-lab and work experience in Python and Illumina Next Generation DNA Sequencing!
-- 🧪 Currently experimenting with: tidyverse and dplyr
+- 🧪 Currently experimenting with: Seurat and Tensorflow
 - 📫 How to reach me rbozadjian@gmail.com

 <!---